eclecticiq/cabby/docs/user.rst

 User guide
 ==========

 This user guide gives an overview of Cabby.
+It covers:

-It covers using Cabby as a:
+* using Cabby as a library

-* Python library
-* command line tool
+* using Cabby as a command line tool
+* configuration via environment variables
+* Docker quickstart guide

 Note: this document assumes basic familiarity with TAXII specifications.
 Visit the `TAXII homepage`_ for more information about its features.